aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a name="0x1_features_AGGREGATOR_API"></a>

-Whether the aggregator API feature is enabled.
+Whether the aggregator API feature is enabled - i.e. whether Aggregator and AggregatorSnapshot objects can be created (and consequently interacted with).
 Lifetime: transient